A composition between risk and deviation measures: Preliminaries

 \item $\mathcal{D}$ is a generalized deviation measure in the sense of \cite{Rockafellar2006} if it fulfills the axioms of Non-negativity, Translation Insensitivity, Sub-additivity, and Positive Homogeneity.

 \item $\mathcal{D}$ is a convex deviation measure in the sense of \cite{Pflug2006} if it fulfills the axioms of Non-negativity, Translation Insensitivity, and Convexity.

-\item A risk or deviation measure is said to be law invariant, lower range dominated, limited, co-monotone, or Fatou continuous if it fulfills the axioms of Law Invariance, Lower Range Dominance, Limitedness, Co-monotonic Additivity, or Fatou Continuity, respectively. \end{enumerate} \end{Def}
+\item A risk or deviation measure is said to be law invariant, lower-range dominated, limited, co-monotone, or Fatou continuous if it fulfills the axioms of Law Invariance, Lower Range Dominance, Limitedness, Co-monotonic Additivity, or Fatou Continuity, respectively. \end{enumerate} \end{Def}